VoxeLibre/VoxeLibre/CONTRIBUTING.md

 ### Changing Gameplay
 Pull Requests that change gameplay have to be properly researched and need to state their sources.
-These PRs also need Fleckenstein's approval before they are merged.
+These PRs also need the maintainer's approval before they are merged.
 You can use these sources: